 Looking for healthy breakfast ideas for kids?
 Great!
 Here you can find some very healthy ones.

 Smoothies and fruit bowls or fruit salads are great to give them when they wake up.
-Or make it easy for you and just give them their fruits as they are or cut into pieces.
-Oranges, passion fruit, apple, pear...
+Or make it easier for you and just give them their fruits as they are.
+Apple, pears, plums, grapes, strawberries...

-You can easily make your own granola with dried fruit, so much healthier than the one you find in the supermarkets.
+You can easily make your own granola with dried fruit, so much healthier than the ones you find in the supermarkets.

 When I make granola I use rolled oats that don't contain gluten.